greensea/i18n-scanner/README.md

 ```

 ## Install

+Install using go

 ```shell
 go get github.com/greensea/i18n-scanner
 ```

+You can also download the binary at [Release](https://github.com/greensea/i18n-scanner/releases) page.

 ## More Usage
 Use customized translate function name `$t` (Usually in Vue)